 Earlier we use to search for dresses from one shop to another but now in malls, all brands are easily available.
-Brands of clothes, shoes, electronics gadgets, accessories and watches all are easily available in the mall.
+Brands of clothes, shoes, electronics gadgets, accessories, and watches all are easily available in the mall.
 You can not only find national but international brands too and you can easily buy apparel, watches, shoes, furniture, etc under one roof.

-After hours of shopping, you tend to feel tired and need a break, and in the mall, you can find everything from coffee to all eatables in food court plus you can enjoy in the game zone too.
-Earlier people have an impression that shopping in malls is costlier than the traditional markets, but with the cut-throat competition in the market among various brands this concept of high price is also vanishing.
+After hours of shopping, you tend to feel tired and need a break, and in the mall, you can find everything from coffee to all eatables in the food court plus you can enjoy yourself in the game zone too.
+Earlier people have an impression that shopping in malls is costlier than in the traditional markets, but with the cut-throat competition in the market among various brands this concept of high price is also vanishing.

 Brands in malls are luring customers by offering various discounts and offers from time to time, and people are getting attracted to it as they can find products they need easily at their desired price.